-With people spending over 5 hours per day on their smartphone, delivering ads via a mobile ad platform is a huge opportunity for companies to market their brand.
+And of course, with people spending over 5 hours per day on their smartphone, delivering ads via mobile ad platforms is a huge opportunity for companies to market their brand and bring in new potential customers.

 There are numerous ad types, but the most popular ones include: